dotnet/docfx/docs/reference/docfx-json-reference.md

 #### `fileOptions`

 This property can be used when some specific files have different sitemap settings.
-It is a set of key-value pairs, where key is the [*glob* pattern](#23-glob-pattern) for input files, and value is the sitemap options.
+It is a set of key-value pairs, where key is the [glob patterns](#glob-patterns) for input files, and value is the sitemap options.
 Order matters and the latter matching option overwrites the former ones.

 ### `disableGitFeatures`